-The three first co-authors of this publication are UCLA scientists Vincenzo Calvanese, Sandra Capellera-Garcia and Feiyang Ma – all affiliated with the department of Molecular, Cell and Developmental Biology, and members of the Eli and Edythe Broad Center of Regenerative Medicine and Stem Cell Research at UCLA.
-The senior author is Dr. Hanna Mikkola, UCLA professor in our department of Molecular, Cell and Developmental Biology–and also a member of the Eli and Edythe Broad Center of Regenerative Medicine and Stem Cell Research at UCLA
+The first co-authors of this publication are: Vincenzo Calvanese, Sandra Capellera-Garcia and Feiyang Ma.
+The senior author is Dr. Hanna Mikkola, UCLA professor in the Department of Molecular, Cell and Developmental Biology–and also a member of the Eli and Edythe Broad Center of Regenerative Medicine and Stem Cell Research at UCLA.

-Other co-authors in UCLA Life Sciences include: Iman Fares, Sophia Ekstrand, Júlia Aguadé-Gorgorió, Anastasia Vavilina, Diane Lefaudeux, Brian Nadel, Yanling Wang, and Matteo Pellegrini.
+Other UCLA Life Sciences co-authors include: Iman Fares, Sophia Ekstrand, Júlia Aguadé-Gorgorió, Anastasia Vavilina, Diane Lefaudeux, Brian Nadel, Yanling Wang, and Matteo Pellegrini.

 Click here, to read the full article about this exciting discovery in today’s UCLA Newsroom.